- From the Principal

 ACT Prep Courses

 As your daughter prepares to take the ACT take this fall, we would like to provide you with information about test preparation classes.
 SJA does not promote any particular course; rather, we are sharing opportunities should your daughter want or need additional test-taking help.

-SJA faculty member Kevin Landry offers ACT prep courses on campus.
+SJA math faculty member Kevin Landry offers ACT prep courses on campus.
 Faculty members Cindy Downs, Brianna Sommers and Rhonda Baird are also on the teaching staff.
 Students may take individual content courses or the full program.
 Visit The Extra Point at https://extrapointtestprep.com/